EndPointCorp/end-point-blog/2012/05/11/three-things-rails-join-tip-and.html.md

-Here's another entry in my *Three Things* series, where I share a few small tips I've picked up lately.
+Here’s another entry in my *Three Things* series, where I share a few small tips I’ve picked up lately.

 ### 1. Rails and Dramas

-Sometimes I think that since Rails allows you write code efficiently, [a few] members of the Rails community have time to overdramatize incidents that otherwise would go relatively unnoticed :) Someone with a good sense of humor created [this website](http://rubydramas.com/) to track these dramas.
-While it's probably a waste of time to get caught up on the personal aspects of the drama, some of the dramas have interesting technical aspects which are fiercely defended.
+Sometimes I think that since Rails allows you write code efficiently, [a few] members of the Rails community have time to overdramatize incidents that otherwise would go relatively unnoticed :) Someone with a good sense of humor created [this website](https://web.archive.org/web/20120531143155/http://rubydramas.com/) to track these dramas.
+While it’s probably a waste of time to get caught up on the personal aspects of the drama, some of the dramas have interesting technical aspects which are fiercely defended.

 ### 2. JOIN with concat